luchaninov/csv-file-loader/README.md

 If there are more cols in some rows than there are cols in headers then numerical keys are added.

+To count items use `countItems()`.
+In case of CSV it's not always the same with rows count - `wc -l`, because one item can have several rows.

 You can use same loader to load several files - `$loader->setFilename('other_file.csv')`.
 If you iterate during some file when calling
 `setFilename` then there will be no more items from the first file, foreach will just finish.